 Description

-For a long time I have been toying with different bolt lift kits and I have tried just about every type out their.
+For a long time I have been toying with different bolt lift kits and I have tried just about every type out there.
 Then a customer showed me his idea and I like it.
 Made some improvements and the results so far have been very good.
-Some times bolt lift is improved by as much as %50 though most tend to be in the %20-30 range.
+Some times bolt lift is improved by as much as 50% though most tend to be in the 20-30% range.

 What makes it better and different?
 It is the only kit that works with Those savages that have the cocking indicator.
 This new kit I made uses a specially modified thrust bearing and a spacer for the BAS screw.
 One thing I noticed is that most other bolt lift kits compress the firing pin spring more which does the opposite of decreasing bolt lift.
 The spacing ring fixes this issue.
 Also the thrust bearing take friction down to near zero compared to all the other kits that still have friction.